Megha184/Team/README.md

 # Team

+This project is been made in visual studio  2017

+This is a project where there are two teams team a and b for match and admin can change the player or delete the player if we want to.
-This project is been made in visual studio  2017 if you want to run the project then in the login page username is 234 and password is 123456
+If you want to run the project then in the login page username is 234 and password is 123456

 Just extract the file and open in visual studio.